Who can perform a funeral service?

 If you’ve never organised a funeral before or are having a hard time dealing with the fact that a friend or loved one has passed away, the last thing you need to worry about is finding someone to speak at their funeral.
 Depending on the person's prior circumstances, wishes or beliefs, there are plenty of options for people who can lead, or even just say some comforting words at their funeral.

-We've put together some ideas, which might be helpful if you've selected the Simplicity attended funeral, but you're struggling to decide who should lead your loved one's funeral ceremony.
+We've put together some ideas, which might be helpful if you've selected the Simplicity Family Led Funeral, but you're struggling to decide who should lead your loved one's funeral ceremony.

 Read on to find out more about who can perform a funeral service, what is expected of them and how to direct a funeral service.